ArnavDeveloper/Python-s-Fangs/README.md

-# Python-s-Fangs
+# 🐍 Python’s Fangs
-“Learning Python, one bite at a time.”
+> “Learning Python, one bite at a time.”

+Welcome to my learning journey in Python!
+This repository holds my early Python projects as I explore new concepts, improve structure, and gradually move toward building my very own home made AI.

+---

+## ⚙️ Projects

-# Basic Calculator
+### 🧮 Basic Calculator
-"A basic first calculator prototype which I will improve with each new technique learnt"
+A simple calculator prototype :my first Python project!
+-> Built using **if-else logic** and **basic arithmetic operators**.
+-> I plan to improve it with **functions** and maybe **voice input** later as I gradually step up.
+> _“Numbers are the first steps towards new discoveries.”_ 😄

+---

-# Simple Store Program
+### 🏪 Simple Store Program
-"Basic Program made by using lists and loops"
+A beginner friendly store simulator built using **lists** and **loops**.
+-> Lets you select items, enter quantities, and view the total bill.
+-> Next step: I’ll add **GST**, **discount logic**, and a **receipt printout** feature.

+---

+## 🚀 What’s Next
+I’m currently learning:
+-> Data structures (lists, dictionaries, stacks, queues) -> File handling in Python
+-> Object-oriented programming
+-> And I’ll soon connect my Python logic with **AI concepts** I’m learning side by side.

+---

+## 💬 About Me
+I’m **Arnav**, a Java & Python learner, GDevelop hobbyist, and future AI developer.
+My goal is to develop my own AI assitant using python and java.